Duke Supplemental Essays 2025-26 – Prompts and Advice

-1) What is your sense of Duke as a university and a community, and why do you consider it a good match for you?
-If there’s something in particular about our offerings that attracts you, feel free to share that as well.
-(250 word limit)*
+1) What is your impression of Duke as a university and community, and why do you believe it is a good match for your goals, values, and interests?
+If there is something specific that attracts you to our academic offerings in Trinity College of Arts and Sciences or the Pratt School of Engineering, or to our co-curricular opportunities, feel free to include that too.
+(250 word limit)

 Common components of a generic “Why Duke?” essay